PowerCodersOrg/powercoders.org/site/content/about/_index.md

       visible:
         - participants
   text: >-
-    ## MEET THE TEAM
+    ## MEET THE COMMUNITY

+    The Team

+    The Powercoders team is a talented and motivated group of people that work hard to change the lives of refugees.
+We work in Zurich, Berne and Lausanne and sometimes anywhere in between.

+    The Community

-    The Powercoders team is a talented and motivated group of people that work to change the lives of refugees.
-We are a non-profit organisation that depends on the engagement of incredible volunteers.
-So, twe thank all these great people who are making a difference, time and again.
+    Since we are a non-profit organisation, we rely heavily on the engagement of volunteers.
+So, we want to thank all these great people who are making a difference, time and again.
+Also, we are proud to be able to show you a glimpse of who these amazing people are, our volunteers and (former) participants.
 ---